Sweeping out sectional curvature: Comments and open problems

 It is well known that any convex set in $\EE^m$ can be approximated by a convex set with smooth boundary.
 It turns out that for $k$-convex sets (as well as for Lefschetz-$k$-convex sets) this is no longer true.

+To give an explicit example, let $\Omega\subset\RR^4$ be the complement to the union of the following two 3-dimensional halfspaces: The intersection of the halfspaces lies in the two-plane $x_3=x_4=0$ and forms a plane angle $Q$ in it.
+Clearly $\Omega$ is connected, 2-convex and simply connected.
+Let us give two alternative ways to prove that $\Omega$ is not smoothable.

-One of the reasons comes from the fact that for $k$-convex sets with smooth boundary the homeomorphism in $({*}{*})$ is injective for subspaces $A$ of arbitrary dimension; the proof is an exercise in Morse theory, see \cite[Section~$\tfrac12$]{gromov}.
-Thus, any $k$-convex set which does not satisfy this condition can not be approximated.
+\parit{Way 1.} Note that for $k$-convex sets with smooth boundary the homeomorphism in $({*}{*})$ is injective for subspaces $A$ of arbitrary dimension; the proof is an exercise in Morse theory, see \cite[Section~$\tfrac12$]{gromov}.
+Thus, any $k$-convex set which does not satisfy this condition cannot be approximated.